-Women in the immediate induction with oxytocin group gave birth an average of 17 hours after their water broke, and women in the immediate induction with prostaglandins group gave birth an average of 23 hours after their water broke—compared to an average of 33 hours in women in the waiting groups.
+Women in the immediate induction with oxytocin group gave birth an average of 17 hours after their water broke, and women in the immediate induction with prostaglandins group gave birth an average of 23 hours after their water broke—compared to an average of 33 hours among those in the waiting groups.

 There was no evidence that term PROM increases the risk of cord prolapse.

-Cord prolapse only occurred two times out of more than 5,000 women with PROM who were enrolled in the study—once in the induction group and once in the waiting group.
+Cord prolapse only occurred two times out of more than 5,000 people with PROM who were enrolled in the study—once in the induction group and once in the waiting group.